astroumd/lmtoy/docs/wishlist.md

 There is no blanking file for SLR.
 A few keywords allow blanking by pixel/beam (--pix_list), by rms value (--rms_cut) and some hard to determine list of sample ranges per pixel (--sample).

+## Live Stream netCDF/RAW data

+Given that the procedure to read live stream data is something like the following:

+        nc = netCDF4.Dataset(filename)
+	while True:
+		nc.sync()
+                datatime = nc.variables['Data.Integrate.time'][:]
+                print("Found %d " % len(datatime))
+                #check for change in BufPos to see when ON is done
+                #slice accordingly and do the incremental work
+                sleep(1)

+any re-design of the SLR (RSR to a lesser extent?) is quite major, given the extra constraint that the IFPROC and 4 ROACH file each have their own clock, but mostly the 125Hz IFPROC needs to be re-sampled for the 10Hz ROACH files.more j